metayeti/YABS.js/README.md

 - [uglify-js](https://www.npmjs.com/package/uglify-js) - install with "npm -g install uglify-js"
 - [MetaScript](https://www.npmjs.com/package/metascript) - install with "npm -g install metascript"

-The MetaScript package is only needed if the build leverages the preprocessor in some way, otherwise you can skip installing it.
+The MetaScript package is only needed if your builds leverage the preprocessor, otherwise you can skip installing it.
 Note that some examples that use preprocessing will not build without it.

 ## 3. Basic usage